 - ½ cup fresh lemon juice

 - Yellow food coloring

-- For the frosting: Reduce the 1/2 cup lemon juice to 3 tablespoons by simmering it and letting it evaporate.
+- Reduce the ½ cup lemon juice to 3 tablespoons by simmering it in a small saucepan and letting it evaporate.
 This will concentrate the flavor.
 Cool the reduction to room temperature.

-- Make Fluffy Vanilla frosting but mix the lemon reduction into the butter before adding the confectioners sugar.
-Add the extra 3/4 cup confectioners sugar at the end.
-Tint to desired color with yellow food coloring.
+- Make Fluffy Vanilla Frosting but mix the lemon reduction into the butter before adding the confectioners sugar.
+Add the extra ¾ cup confectioners sugar at the end.
+Tint yellow, with food coloring, if desired.
 Use immediately or store airtight at room temperature for one day, chilled for a week.

-- For the cake: Slice each cake layer in half to make 4 cake layers.
-Place 1 layer on your cake plate or platter and top with 1/4 cup lemon curd, spread evenly.
+- Slice each cooled cake layer in half to make 4 cake layers.
+Place 1 layer on your cake plate or platter and top with ¼ cup lemon curd, spread evenly.
 Top with a spoonful of Lemon Frosting and spread over the curd; top with second cake layer.
 Spread that layer with lemon curd and frosting and repeat one more time with the third layer.
 Top with the last layer.

 - Frost the entire cake with Lemon Frosting.
-Tint the remaining frosting with more food coloring for a darker hue if desired, and place in a piping bag.
-With desired piping tip, decorate the top and bottom edges of the cake to finish it.
+Sprinkle with decorative sprinkles or pipe on designs: With desired piping tip, decorate the top and bottom edges of the cake to finish it.